opencv/opencv/modules/imgproc/doc/miscellaneous_transformations.rst

 one of the above values.
 In this case, the function determines the optimal threshold value using the Otsu's algorithm and uses it instead of the specified ``thresh`` .
 The function returns the computed threshold value.
 Currently, the Otsu's method is implemented only for 8-bit images.

+The function is parallelized with the TBB library except the Otsu's method.

 .. image:: pics/threshold.png